About Us

 Meet The Founders

 Gary Froude and Gayle Dempsey both shared an incredible dream of creating an arts-based education community when they first met.
 Since then, they have reconnected Muskoka with its Chautauqua roots, after an 80-year dormancy, and have initiated many arts-based programming throughout the region.
-Programs include Artist-in-residence programs at two resorts, professional theatre in Minett and Windermere, an annual fundraiser to support the local artisinal culture, painting classes, art exhibitions and more!
+Programs include Artist-in-residence programs at two resorts, professional theatre in Minett and Windermere, an annual fundraiser and festival to support the local artisinal culture, painting classes, art exhibitions and more!

 Gary and Gayle believe that the arts are an integral part of personal, social, and emotional growth and wellbeing.
-Gary Froude and Gayle Dempsey, have reignited Muskoka’s passion for the arts and continue to develop and promote arts and education based programming for all ages.
+Gary Froude and Gayle Dempsey have reignited Muskoka’s passion for the arts and continue to develop and promote arts and education based programming for all ages.

 History